nnennandukwe/sentry-demo-app/README.md

 # Sentry Demo Application

-This is a demonstration app showcasing Sentry error monitoring integration with a React frontend and Express backend.
+This is a demo app showcasing Sentry error monitoring integration with a React frontend and Express backend.

 ## Features